The-Software-Guild/SRE-UPDATES/Distributed-Monitoring.md

   - The metric `http_requests_total` has multiple label filters applied to select metrics for a specific 2xx GET request to '/stock_quote'. *Run the PromQL query, but be sure to update the namespace!*
 5. Use the `/metrics` endpoint and `metric browser in Grafana` to build some different PromQL Queries. below is an example of one.

       Requests with status codes of 4xx are client errors (eg. 404 is file not found).
-Below is the percentage of client errors from all our request
+Below is the percentage of client errors from all our requests since the launch of our app.
       ```
       sum(http_requests_total{ # number of 4xx request
         namespace="<COHORT>-<TEAM>-<ENV>",